 7| Use natural objects

 Christmas has a wintery, outdoor feeling to it, so things from nature are a natural fit!
 You get a lot of bang for the buck from pine cones, which you can dip in paint for a snowy, flocked look.
-Greens from Christmas tree scraps or pine trees or juniper trees in your yard, the woods or parks also work fantastic!
+Greens from Christmas tree scraps or pine, cypress, or juniper trees in your yard, the woods or parks also work fantastic!
 Cinnamon sticks are another natural element you can incorporate.
 You can also gather up branches and logs to put in buckets or baskets, and those look great too.

 I love that fancy, expensive evergreen garland, but it’s just as easy to use real evergreens!
 For free!
 Throw in some dried oranges and you have a beautiful display!
+I also used the cypress branches in the glass bottles, too!
+I also added some to the glass bowl (which is repurposed as well!).

 I used these pine cones for fall.
 Just switched out the container to a Christmas one (which was part of a gift I received!
 Free, too!)